jotaelesalinas/laravel-adminless-ldap-auth/README.md

 `riemann`, `gauss`, `euler`, `euclid`, `einstein`, `newton`, `galieleo` and `tesla`.
 The password is `password` for all of them.

-Also, please, don't forget to set the web server port to `8000` in your `.env` file:
+Also, please, don't forget to set the web server port to `8000` in your local testing `.env` file:

 ```
 APP_URL=http://localhost:8000